-16. MAS consults on transaction requirements for banks
+15. MAS consults on transaction requirements for banks

-- In December 2013, MAS released a consultation paper on Related Party Transaction Requirements for Banks.
+• In December 2013, MAS released a consultation paper on Related Party Transaction Requirements for Banks.
 The consultation paper sets out the proposed changes to MAS' requirements on banks' transactions with their related parties (RPTs) as set out in MAS Notice 643 "Transactions with Related Parties" and in the Banking Act (BA).

-Key highlights include: - Exemption of RPTs below SGD \$100,000.
+Key highlights include:

+- Exemption of RPTs below SGD \$100,000.
 Exemption of all other staff transactions, besides staff loans, from the requirements that RPTs be conducted on no more favorable terms, provided that these transactions are granted as part of the officer or employee's overall remuneration package, in accordance with the staff remuneration policy that has been approved by the board; - Views on whether a bank's majority-owned subsidiaries should be excluded from the bank's list of related parties and the scope of MAS Notice 643.
-The paper consults on the level of majority shareholding in subsidiaries for the subsidiaries to qualify for the exclusion; - For a bank incorporated outside Singapore, the consultation paper seeks views on whether the definition of "senior management" should be confined to the senior management of the bank in Singapore: - For the list of banks' related parties, the consultation paper seeks comments on whether this list should be expanded to include firms, LLPs and companies of which banks are directors, partners, executive officers, agents, guarantors or sureties; - For substantial shareholder group (SSG), the consultation paper seeks comments on whether it would be appropriate to amend the definition of SSG to include the substantial shareholders of all the holding companies (both ultimate and intermediate holding companies) of a bank incorporated in Singapore (and their respective affiliates); - Seeking views on aligning the shareholding threshold, for determining the substantial shareholders of a bank incorporated in Singapore, with the 5% shareholding threshold in the Companies Act; - Seeking views on the materiality thresholds for prior approval requirement: (a) an aggregate threshold of 2% for the bank's Common Equity Tier 1 (CET1) or capital funds for exposures to any related party group; and (b) a per-transaction threshold of 0.05% of the bank's CET1 or capital funds, or \$2 million, whichever is lower, for any non-exposure transaction with a related party.
+The paper consults on the level of majority shareholding in subsidiaries for the subsidiaries to qualify for the exclusion; - For a bank incorporated outside Singapore, the consultation paper seeks views on whether the definition of "senior management" should be confined to the senior management of the bank in Singapore; - For the list of banks' related parties, the consultation paper seeks comments on whether this list should be expanded to include firms, LLPs and companies of which banks are directors, partners, executive officers, agents, guarantors or sureties;

-17. CFTC, MAS sign MoU on supervision of cross-border entities former CFTC Chairman Gary Gensler and MAS Deputy Managing Director, Financial Supervision, Ong Chong Tee.
+16. CFTC, MAS sign MoU on supervision of cross-border entities

 On December 27, 2013, CFTC and MAS signed a Memorandum of Understanding (MoU) regarding the cooperation and the exchange of information in the supervision and oversight of regulated entities that operate on a cross-border basis in the United States and Singapore.
-The MoU was signed by
+The MoU was signed by former CFTC Chairman Gary Gensler and MAS Deputy Managing Director, Financial Supervision, Ong Chong Tee.